throwaway1973/fcop/COC.md

 ## Short-Form

-We welcome all peaceful people to participate in the _community_.
+We welcome all _civil_ people to participate in the _community_.
 We do not allow _discrimination_, _harassment_, _judgmental communication_, or _breaches of privacy_.
-We do not exclude any civil people from our _community_ unless they have demonstrated an inability to follow our terms and conditions.
+We do not exclude any _civil_ people from our _community_ unless they have demonstrated an inability to follow our terms and conditions.

 ## Welcome Statement

-We welcome peaceful people of all genders, gender-expressions, sexual-orientations, gender-orientations, races, ethnic origins, skin colors, physical handicaps, mental handicaps, ages, sizes, political views, religious views, philosophies, beliefs, and attitudes.
+We welcome _civil_ people of all genders, gender-expressions, sexual-orientations, gender-orientations, races, ethnic origins, skin colors, physical handicaps, mental handicaps, ages, sizes, political views, religious views, philosophies, beliefs, and attitudes.

 We pledge that we will not tolerate _discrimination_, _harassment_, _judgmental communication_, or _breaches of privacy_.
 We pledge to hold ourselves to these same standards and, in so doing, set a positive example for others to follow.